ghiscoding/Angular-Slickgrid/README.md

 - ... more to come

 <a name="missing-features"></a>

 ## Missing features (planned items)
 The following are SlickGrid features which are not yet included in this library
 - Inline Editors
 - Filters to support multi-select dropdown and eventually custom filters
 - Plugins (Header Menu, Grid Menu, Column Header Buttons)

-## Wiki / Documentation
-The Wiki is where all the documentation and instructions will go, so please consult the [Angular-Validation - Wiki](https://github.com/ghiscoding/angular-slickgrid/wiki) before opening any issues.
-The [Wiki - HOWTO](https://github.com/ghiscoding/angular-slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.

 ## Screenshots